Home / Career Guides / Underwriter

 What is the role of an underwriter in a mortgage lending institution?

-In a mortgage lending institution, these professionals assess the creditworthiness of applicants who want to secure a mortgage loan.
+In a mortgage lending institution, these individuals assess the creditworthiness of applicants who want to secure a mortgage loan.
 They evaluate the borrower’s credit history, employment stability, income, and the property value to be mortgaged.

 Based on this assessment, they will decide whether to approve the loan and under what terms.
 Their role is essential in ensuring that the lender does not take on too much risk, which could lead to financial loss if a borrower defaults on their loan.